-European loan portfolio markets take a breather as the majority of banks report NPL ratios below 3% Bookmark has been added
+European loan portfolio markets take a breather as the majority of banks report NPL ratios below 3% has been added to Bookmarks.

 European loan portfolio markets take a breather as the majority of banks report NPL ratios below 3%